 Partnerships that can power people and the economy

-In a study of garment workers in Tirupur, Tamil Nadu, 77% workers reported musculoskeletal problems, 57% anaemia, 51.6% had uncorrected vision issues, 31% had respiratory conditions, 12% had hypertension and 6% had diabetes.
-It's important to remember that Rajeshwari and garment workers, along with many of us working in the formal sector, make up only 6% of the workforce; the majority of India’s workers are in the informal sector.
+In a study of garment workers in Tirupur Tamil Nadu, 77% of workers reported musculoskeletal problems 57% anaemia, 51.6% had uncorrected vision issues, 31% had respiratory conditions and 12% had hypertension and 6% had diabetes.
+It's important to remember that Rajeshwari and garment workers along with many of us working in the formal sector, make up only 6% of the workforce; the majority of India’s workers are in the informal sector.
 Not much imagination is needed to understand the health issues that affect workers in the informal sector.
 What should intrigue us more is that only 51% of Indians who can work, are actually engaged in economic activity (labour force participation).

 A study by Doherty et. al. shows that 90% of all healthcare conditions can be treated through primary health care.
 Mass evidence published by health expert Barbara Starfield further shows that primary health care delivers better population health outcomes at lower cost and can counteract the adverse impacts of poor economic conditions on health.

 How different would this be from today?
 Individuals or families would receive support to take care of their own health so not only as a service but as a partnership where they would play a role.
 People would be supported over their life-cycle, i.e from the time of birth through childhood and adulthood, having information and guidance navigating through various services and professionals as per their need.
 Workplaces formal and informal which support workers with health and safety would add to the overall quality of life of people.